Menu

 Since the admission process is the starting point of inpatient services, a confusing experience at this stage results in dissatisfaction or a negative perception of patients about the healthcare services.

-“The SmarTigr” system was implemented by the Charleston Area Medical Center in Charleston, WV; the Service Excellence Innovation Team at the CAMC implemented the “Warm Welcome” initiative.
+Among the telemedicine examples list, “The SmarTigr” system was implemented by the Charleston Area Medical Center in Charleston, WV; the Service Excellence Innovation Team at the CAMC implemented the “Warm Welcome” initiative.
 This was a short 5-minute welcome video that started with the greeting message by the CEO while also helping patients understand the expected experience for a typical hospital stay.

 The implementation of the system witnessed the reduction in time required for admission from 45 minutes to under 15 minutes, improved diagnosis and medication education, and increased whiteboard completion.
 Also, it improved the patient’s satisfaction with the hospital services.